SMRC calls for more practical support in English language learning

 Her story reflects what many learners need, clear communication, supportive environments, and opportunities to practise real-life language skills.

 At SMRC, our programs focus on building confidence, connection, and independence.
-We work alongside people to develop practical English skills that support everyday life, from speaking with a doctor to helping children with school, or finding employment.
+We work alongside people to develop practical English skills that support everyday life, from speaking with a doctor to helping children with school or finding employment.

 We are proud to contribute to important national conversations like this, and to advocate for programs that better meet the needs of migrant and refugee communities.